 How to Chart Data in Excel

-To generate a chart or graph in Excel, you must first provide Excel with data to pull from.
-In this section, we’ll show you how to chart data in Excel 2016.
+To generate a chart or graph in Excel, you must first provide the program with the data you want to display.
+Follow the steps below to learn how to chart data in Excel 2016.

 Step 1: Enter Data into a Worksheet

 - Enter the data you want to use to create a graph or chart.
 In this example, we’re comparing the profit of five different products from 2013 to 2017.
 Be sure to include labels for your columns and rows.
 Doing so enables you to translate the data into a chart or graph with clear axis labels.
 You can download this sample data below.

 Step 2: Select Range to Create Chart or Graph from Workbook Data